jsohan/Darknet-Analysis-Network-Security-/README.md

 - View all suspect IP address
 - Query the suspect IPs for a spcefic IP address
 - Filter the suspect IPs by a specific probe type

+This line is also a separate paragraph, but...
+This line is only separated by a single newline, so it's a separate line in the *same paragraph*.